Debitcardprocessing

 Debit card processing, in a nutshell, allows businesses to accept debit card payments.
 Attached to the consumer’s checking account, these payments move directly from the user’s bank to the merchant’s.
 The system that enables this is the payment processing technology and provider.

-The consumer enters their card number and hits confirm, which initiatives the card payment process.
+The consumer enters their card number and hits confirm, which initiates the card payment process.

 Statistically, about half of those card payments through your site will be made with a debit card.